-People from East Asia tend to have dry, colorless and nearly odorless.
-Native Americans also have this kind of wax, which reinforces the idea that Native Americans may have come to the “New World” on a land bridge.
+People from East Asia tend to have dry, colorless, and nearly odorless earwax.
+Native Americans also have this kind of wax, which reinforces the idea that Native Americans may have come to the “New World” on a land bridge from Asia.

 Your Body Odor Type

 The type of earwax you have is closely tied to your body odor.

 People with dry earwax have more eccrine sweat glands.
 These sweat glands sweat out mostly water and salt.
 This sweat doesn’t smell like anything.

 People with wet wax have more apocrine sweat glands.
 These glands sweat out excess protein and fat.
 In addition to the actual odor of sweat, bacteria consider this kind of perspiration food.
 These happy bacteria multiply to produce what we call body odor.